API reference¶

 select

-–From one set of credentials, builds and verifies a list of selectors.
+–From one location client, builds and verifies a list of selectors.

 -